dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 This is it: the first sprint.
 We're going to do four things:

 1. Get comfortable with the rhythms and practice of Scrumage.
 2. Learn (or review) the important elements of Python programming
 3. Review important background concepts on descriptive statistics, including measures of centrality, measures of spread, quartiles, box plots, and histograms.
 4. Get comfortable using Python to conduct a non-trivial data analysis and visualize results.

 At the end of the sprint, you'll have three things to complete:

 1. The deliverables described in this project.
 2. An individual quiz.
 3. A short individual reflective write-up.

+The content for this sprint is not particularly difficult, although you will need to get familiar with programming in Python, which may be new for you.
+As you're working, focus on getting into the rhythm of Scrumage and developing good working habits with your teams that will carry you through the more content-heavy sprints that are coming up.

 ## Quiz